Resources

 Another option is flex-scheduling.
 With everyone working from eight to five, this adds more and more vehicles to the road all at the same time.
 Add to that all the children heading off to school at the same time and the roads in our areas are never empty for two hours each morning and each afternoon.
 Does the possibility exist for you to work four ten-hour days or to go to work later in the day?
 Any of these scheduling changes will reduce the amount of traffic on the road at peak times and therefore reduce time spent with an engine idling.
 This can result in a reduction of pollutants in the air and water.

-Be a Smart Commuter
+Be a smart commuter

-As of 1991, the State of Washington developed a “Commute Trip Reduction” plan.
+In 1991 Washington State developed a Commute Trip Reduction Plan.
 This plan is required for all businesses with greater than 100 employees and encourages alternative means of getting to work in an effort to clean up our air and water as well as reduce the number of people on the roads.
 Commuters utilizing alternative options can qualify for discounts and benefits at area businesses for participating in the program.

 If use of alternative transportation just will not work for you, try to consolidate the driving you do and reduce the number of repeat trips throughout your day.
 For example, rather than making a separate trip to town for groceries, pick up your groceries on the way home from work, school, or when running other errands.